cardano-foundation/CIPs/CIP-0036/README.md

  - rename the `staking_pub_key` field to `stake_credential` and `registration_signature` to `registration_witness` to allow for future credentials additions.

 Fund 10:
-- stipulated that `reward_address` must be a Shelley payment address, otherwise voting reward payments will not be recieved.
+- Replaced the `reward_address` field with `payment_address` field, keeping it at index 3.
+Stipulating that `payment_address` must be a Shelley payment address, otherwise voting reward payments will not be received.
-  - **Note:** up to Fund 9 `reward_address` was a Shelley reward address (a.k.a. stake address); from Fund 10 onwards, it will be a normal payment address.
-This will allow rewards to be paid directly from the designated Catalyst pot rather than requiring MIR transfers.
+  - **Note:** up to Catalyst's Fund 9, voting rewards were paid via MIR transfer to a stake address provided within the `reward_address` field.
+From Fund 10 onwards, a regular payment address must be provided in the `payment_address` field to receive voting rewards.
+This allows Catalyst to avoid MIR transfers and instead pay voting rewards via regular transactions.

 Fund 11:
  - added the `deregistration` metadata format.